joewalnes/jstinytest/README.md

 But, but, but.
 What about feature X?
 ------------------------------------

 It probably doesn't have it.
 If you need that, you'll probably find it in one of the many more sophisticated frameworks out there.
+A more detailed discussion can be found [here](http://www.pinterest.com/pin/61431982391077742/).

 Projects using TinyTest
 -----------------------

 *   [Filtrex](https://github.com/joewalnes/filtrex) - A simple, safe, JavaScript Filter Expression compiler ([Tests](https://github.com/joewalnes/filtrex/blob/master/test/filtrex-test.html)) ([Results](https://rawgit.com/joewalnes/filtrex/master/test/filtrex-test.html))

 Other stuff
 -----------